nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 In order to restore configuration, the following command should be used:

     /usr/share/xroad/scripts/restore_xroad_proxy_configuration.sh \
-    -s <security server ID> -f <path + filename>
+    -s <security server ID> -f <path + filename> [-P -N]

 For example (all on one line):

     /usr/share/xroad/scripts/restore_xroad_proxy_configuration.sh \
     -s AA/GOV/TS1OWNER/TS1 \
-    –f /var/lib/xroad/backup/conf_backup_20140703-110438.tar
+    –f /var/lib/xroad/backup/conf_backup_20140703-110438.gpg

+In case original backup encryption and siging key is lost additional parameters can be specified to skip decryption and/or signature verification.
+Use `-P` command line switch when backup archive is already decrypted externally and `-N` switch to skip checking archive signature.

-If it is absolutely necessary to restore the system from a backup made on a different security server, the forced mode of the restore command can be used with the –F option.
+If it is absolutely necessary to restore the system from a backup made on a different security server, the forced mode of the restore command can be used with the –F option together with unencrypted backup archive flags.
 For example (all on one line):

     /usr/share/xroad/scripts/restore_xroad_proxy_configuration.sh \
-    -F –f /var/lib/xroad/backup/conf_backup_20140703-110438.tar
+    -F -P –f /var/lib/xroad/backup/conf_backup_20140703-110438.tar

+In case backup archives were encrypted they have to be first unencrypted in external safe environment and then securely transported to security server filesystem.

-### 13.3 Automatic Backups
+### 13.4 Automatic Backups

 By default the Security Server backs up its configuration automatically once every day.
 Backups older than 30 days are automatically removed from the server.
 If needed, the automatic backup policies can be adjusted by editing the `/etc/cron.d/xroad-proxy` file.